HOW TO PASS THE 11 + KENT TEST: ENGLISH

 A written exercise is also given, but is not marked.
 Instead, this may be used by a panel of head teachers to analyse test scores.

-The best way to prepare for the Kent Test is to undergo as many practice questions you can beforehand.
+The best way to prepare for the test is to undergo as many practice questions you can beforehand.

 Our How2Become guide has been carefully designed to demonstrate some of the KEY skills your child will need to know in order to score highly in their 11+ assessment.